The purpose was to help you grasp the Surgical procedures for both the kidney donor & the kidney recipient that we cover in this article.

 III.
 Harvesting the kidney: Donor Surgery

-Here, we share a video demonstration of a kidney donor surgery by Johns Hopkins Surgery.
-All steps are duly explained in course of the video.
+Here, we share a video demonstration of a laparoscopic (keyhole) kidney donor surgery by Johns Hopkins Surgery.
 Correlate the steps in the video with the anatomical insight here to get a clearer idea.

 Courtesy: Johns Hopkins Surgery